dmpop/tomodachi/Documentation/pages/004-assemble_and_install.md

 # Basic usage

 By default, the supplied _tomodachi/scripts/commands.csv_ file contains two commands: _Show IP_ and _Power off_.
 Use the **SELECT** button to select the first command, and press the **RUN** button.
-Assuming that the Raspberry Pi is connected to a network, you should see its IP address.
+Assuming that the Raspberry Pi is connected to a network, you should see the machine's IP address.
 To turn off the Raspberry Pi, use **SELECT** to choose the _Power off_ command and press **RUN**.

 ## Edit commands

 You can populate the _commands.txt_ file with custom commands, using the default entries as a starting point.
 Each entry must follow the `Description, Command` format.
-The second column may contain an actual command (for example, `touch file.txt`) or point to an existing script (for example, `/home/pi/script.sh`).
+The second column can contain an actual command (for example, `touch file.txt`) or point to an existing script (for example, `/home/pi/script.sh`).
 You can add as many command entries as you need.

 To modify the _commands.txt_ file, you can either edit it directly on the Raspberry Pi, or you do it from another machine via an SSH connection.
 There is, however, the third option: use a special command in the _commands.txt_ file itself to fetch another version of the file from a remote location.
 For example, you can create a snippet on [GitLab](https://gitlab.com/) containing the desired commands, and then download it to the Raspberry Pi.
 This way, you'll be able to edit commands from anywhere.